 - Pasta – Check

-This salad is so good and full of such delicious flavors!
+This pasta salad recipe is so good and full of such delicious flavors.

 The dressing consists of fresh herbs like parsley and dill, a creamy base from the mayo and Greek yogurt, and some bright and tangy balance from the lemon juice, garlic powder, and Dijon mustard.